pharmaverse/admiraltemplate/README.md

     [link](https://github.com/pharmaverse/admiral/projects/1), to help
     manage your backlog.
-15. Assuming you work under agile/scrum, then create a product backlog, prioritise and make a sprint plan.
+15. Assuming you work under agile/scrum, then create a product backlog, prioritize and make a sprint plan.
 16. The intention is always to re-use as much as possible from `{admiral}` core package.
 If you find anything additional needed for the package extension, you should first question whether it might be